 There are a few ESSENTIALS that have helped me in my growing forward since I began my ministry at the age of 21.

-- LISTENING: Some of my best growth has come by listening to the words and wisdom of more mature and experienced ministers.
-Rather than resist the help of others, I have learned the value of listening to ideas,
+LISTENING: Some of my best growth has come by listening to the words and wisdom of more mature and experienced ministers.
+Rather than resist the help of others, I have learned the value of listening to ideas, suggestions and insights.

 I am sure if space allowed I could add to the list.
 My challenge to all of us is to keep growing forward!